CryShana/CryBarEditor/README.md

 ## Planned features
 Currently planned:
+- Support for easily making additive mods (if they work, haven't tested it yet)
 - Converting DDT -> TGA where user can specify custom params (right now we only have conversion of existing DDT file with copied params)
 - Creating BAR archive from selected files
 - Creating modified BAR archive by only replacing selected entries in existing BAR archive